 Healthy habits help you live longer

-Nina Chen, Ph.D.
-CFLE, Human Development Specialist, Jackson County, University of Missouri Extension
+Nina Chen, former Human Development Specialist, University of Missouri Extension

 Longevity appears to be more about healthy lifestyle than genes.
 It is 25 percent genes and 75 percent lifestyle, according to Steven Austad, author of the book Why We Age.
-A study from the University of Cambridge in England followed 20,000 middle-aged men and women for 11 years and found non-smokers with the healthiest eating and exercise habits lived longer than people with the worst habits.
-Another study at the Pacific Health Research Institute in Hawaii followed 5,820 Japanese American men for 40 years.
-This study found those who avoided health risk factors in midlife like smoking, being overweight, excessive drinking and high blood pressure were likely to live longer.
+A study from the University of Cambridge in England, which followed 20,000 middle-aged men and women for 11 years, found that nonsmokers with the healthiest eating and exercise habits lived longer than people with the worst habits.
+Another study at the Pacific Health Research and Education Institute in Hawaii followed 5,820 Japanese-American men for 40 years, finding that those who avoided health risk factors in midlife like smoking, being overweight, excessive drinking and high blood pressure were likely to live longer.

 Here are some tips for healthy lifestyle habits: